gorenje/sysmlv2-jupyter-docker/README.md

 ### Dockerhub

 Docker images are also [available](https://hub.docker.com/r/gorenje/sysmlv2-jupyter).
 These are only of the Jupyter installation not the API server.

 See below for specific pull statements.

 ### nbviewer

 Repo can also be viewed using [nbviewer](https://nbviewer.jupyter.org/github/gorenje/sysmlv2-jupyter-docker/tree/main/).

 See below for specific release links.

+### Dedicated Server

+Thanks to [Tim Weilkiens](https://github.com/Weilkiti), there is now a dedicated [server](https://www.sysmlv2lab.com/) running the [latest](https://hub.docker.com/r/gorenje/sysmlv2-jupyter/tags?ordering=last_updated&page=1&name=latest) version of this repo.

 ### Overview